 Licensure vs. Certification

 A license is a state’s grant of legal authority to practice a profession within a designated scope of practice.
 It is required in order to practice or to call oneself a licensed professional.
-Some states have a single license and some have a two-tiered system, and the names of licenses, as well as requirements, vary from state to state.
+Some states have a single license and some have a tiered system, and the names of licenses, as well as requirements, vary from state to state.
 Licensing can also be thought of as mandatory certification.
 Under a licensure system, states define by statute the tasks and function or scope of practice of a profession and provide that these tasks may be legally performed only by those who are licensed.

 The majority, if not all, of U.S. states require individuals to meet a set of minimum standards of practice to work as a substance use disorder counselor or clinical supervisor.
 These requirements are in place because substance use disorder counselors and clinical supervisors have a unique relationship with their clients.
 Substance use disorder clients bring multiple health, economic, and family concerns into the treatment setting, requiring counselors and, by extension, their clinical supervisors to address many personal and confidential issues.
 Without demonstrated practice competencies and adherence to a code of professional ethics, such relationships have the potential to become harmful or inappropriate.